santthosh/todoist/README.md

 - `src/__tests__/api/` - Tests for API routes
 - `src/__tests__/utils/` - Tests for utility functions

+### Continuous Integration

+This project uses GitHub Actions for continuous integration.
+Tests are automatically run when:

+- Code is pushed to the `main` branch
+- A pull request is created targeting the `main` branch

+The workflow sets up a test environment with Node.js, PostgreSQL, and Redis to ensure all tests pass in an environment similar to production.

+To see the status of the latest test runs, check the "Actions" tab in the GitHub repository.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: